mmcheraghi/neorv32/README.md

 Special focus is paid on **execution safety** to provide defined and predictable behavior at any time.
 For example, the CPU ensures _all_ memory accesses are properly acknowledged and _all_ invalid/malformed instructions are always detected as such.
 Whenever an unexpected state occurs the application software is informed via _precise_ and resumable hardware exceptions.
+In fact the processor contains a light pipeline architecture.

 ![neorv32 Overview](docs/figures/neorv32_processor.png)